citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineCatalogProvisioningSchemeRequestModel.md

 HasNumTotalMachines returns a boolean if a field has been set.

+### SetNumTotalMachinesNil

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetNumTotalMachinesNil(b bool)`

+ SetNumTotalMachinesNil sets the value for NumTotalMachines to be an explicit nil

+### UnsetNumTotalMachines
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetNumTotalMachines()`

+UnsetNumTotalMachines ensures that no value is present for NumTotalMachines, not even an explicit nil
 ### GetMachineAccountCreationRules

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetMachineAccountCreationRules() CreateMachineCatalogProvisioningSchemeRequestModelMachineAccountCreationRules`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetMachineAccountCreationRules() MachineAccountCreationRulesRequestModel`

 GetMachineAccountCreationRules returns the MachineAccountCreationRules field if non-nil, zero value otherwise.

 ### GetMachineAccountCreationRulesOk

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetMachineAccountCreationRulesOk() (*CreateMachineCatalogProvisioningSchemeRequestModelMachineAccountCreationRules, bool)`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetMachineAccountCreationRulesOk() (*MachineAccountCreationRulesRequestModel, bool)`

 GetMachineAccountCreationRulesOk returns a tuple with the MachineAccountCreationRules field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetMachineAccountCreationRules

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetMachineAccountCreationRules(v CreateMachineCatalogProvisioningSchemeRequestModelMachineAccountCreationRules)`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetMachineAccountCreationRules(v MachineAccountCreationRulesRequestModel)`

 SetMachineAccountCreationRules sets MachineAccountCreationRules field to given value.